jinaga/jinaga-server/docs/sql/SQLFromSpecification.md

 This first existential condition is at index 0 of the top-level query description, so it is at path `[ 0 ]`.
 When we get to the existential condition *inside* of this one, it will have path `[ 0, 0 ]`.

-The reason for building the query definitions this way is that the inputs, parameters, and facts all exist only at the top level.
+The reason for building the query definitions this way is that the parameters and facts all exist only at the top level.
 We need one consistent set of indexes so that every alias in the SQL query is distinct.
 We also need one consistent set of parameters to pass to the query.